Biancaninna/Data-Migration-Using-Wizard/README.md

-# MySQL to Microsoft SQL Server data migration using the Wizard
+# MySQL to Microsoft SQL Server data migration Using the Wizard

 ### Basic Differences Between MySQL and SQL
 There are many ways to migrate a MySQL Database to SQL Server, one of them can be using SQL Server Migration Assistant (SSMA).
-However, in this section, we will explain how to manually transfer data from MySQL to Microsoft SQL Server through the Wizard.
+However, in this section, we will explain how to manually transfer data from MySQL to Microsoft SQL Server through SQL Server Management Studio's Import Data feature.

 ### Why do we need to migrate MySQL database to MS SQL Server?
 There may be several reasons for someone to consider transferring a MySQL database to Microsoft SQL Server: